Dear Your Teen:

 Help!
 My daughter won’t wear a bra.
 She is 16 years old.
 Her shirts are tight fitting and my family finds it embarrassing.
 But she takes the position that society shouldn’t dictate how I dress.
 Should I start having a dress code?
 Do you have any advice?

-I’m sorry you are struggling with what your daughter is (not) wearing.
+I am very sorry you are struggling with what your daughter is (not) wearing.

 Consider asking her questions such as:

-When you see a classmate dressed in black, with black nail polish and makeup, what message do you think he or she is trying to send?
+When you see a classmate dressed all in black, with black nail polish and makeup, what message do you think he or she is trying to send?

 What about a classmate who is always wearing the latest fashions?